Is MoneyGram Safe? What You Should Know Before Sending

 • Verify the receiver's name spelling matches their ID exactly

-• Track every transfer in a budgeting app like Monarch Money so you spot unusual patterns
+• Track every transfer in a budgeting app so you spot unusual patterns

 • Avoid funding transfers with credit cards.
 The 1% to 3% surcharge plus the cash advance fees add up.
 A funded bank account or debit card is safer.